pronamic/wp-documentor/tests/docs/wordpress-hooks.md

 -------- | ---- | -----------
 `null` |  |
 `$hook` | `string` | Action hook of the event.
-`$args` | `array` | Array containing each separate argument to pass to the hook's callback function.
-Although not passed to a callback, these arguments are used to uniquely identify the event.
+`$args` | `array` | Array containing each separate argument to pass to the hook's callback function.<br>Although not passed to a callback, these arguments are used to uniquely identify<br>the event.
 `$timestamp` | `int\|null` | Unix timestamp (UTC) of the event.
 Null to retrieve next scheduled event.

 Source: [wordpress/wp-includes/cron.php](../../wordpress/wp-includes/cron.php), [line 730](../../wordpress/wp-includes/cron.php#L730-L748)